I Was a Spy: Release

-I Was a Spy was screened at the Lyric.

 I Was a Spy was also the first film dubbed in Poland (while there were earlier examples of films dubbed in Polish, they were recorded in Paramount studio in Joinville, France), released in 1935 as Siostra Marta jest szpiegiem, starring Lidia Wysocka as Martha Cnockhaert's voice.

 Reception

 Box office

 The film was very successful at the box office.
 In January 1934 when discussing the box office success of British movies over the previous year, Variety stated "probability is the English gross record will be split between Henry VIII and I Was a Spy."

 Critical reception

 The Daily Mail (21 November 1933) described it as "the most splendid film produced in this country."
 The Daily Despatch (21 November 1933) described it as a film "equal to Hollywood's best."
 Variety and motion picture critic Mordaunt Hall (for The New York Times) praised Carroll's acting.Variety also wrote "The producers of this picture set out to turn out a super film.
 Money was lavishly and intelligently spent.
 Subject has great merit and would have a chance in the States."

 The Evening News (Rockhampton), praised the acting and described it as "[spectacular] in its sweep, human in its emotions, dramatic in its intensity and profoundly gripping in its appeal."

 The film was panned by critic William Troy in The Nation for glossing over the realities of war and the hundreds of deaths caused by this spy.
 In his review, he compared it to general war propaganda saying, "It is the kind of picture calculated to make us believe that there is something beautiful and touching about war, after all."
 Film historian and critic Paul Rotha for Cinema Quarterly also disliked the film highlighting how the causes of the war are completely ignored and said, "I raise my hat to Gaumont for attempting a film of serious stature, but replace it when I see the spirit in which the deed is done."

 Saville's also had doubts about the film.
 He watched the completed I Was a Spy with one of the Assistant Directors, Herbert Mason, and was devastated: however, Mason reassured him that it was his "best to date."

 Halliwell's Film & Video Guide described the film as "[good] standard war espionage melodrama."

 Adrian Turner for Radio Times said that, "Fans of vintage British cinema will enjoy this sprightly espionage yarn, set during the First World War and bearing a close resemblance to the Mata Hari legend."

 In 2021, film critic and author Derek Winnert praised the cast and their performances.